-Hello, this s is (your name) calling f rom Ovintiv Is this the (nam e of residence / bus siness) at (telephone numbe er) (com pany name) is responding to a a (potential) emergency at (location) in your area.
-You are in no danger at this time.
-All efforts are being made to resolve the problem and this phone call is only to inform you and provide you with an early notification.
-To help u s understand a and your immediate r needs we ne ed to know: How mar y people are at your location no w?
-Adults Children Do you w vish to leave y our residence at th is time?
-If Yes Please travel in a north / east / so outh / west direction to our reception centre loca ted at: If No oy for further contact us from contacting yo If you have urgent questions, please contact (company contact name) at (telephone number) .
+Hello, this s is (your name) calling fro m Ovintiv .
+Is this the e (nam e of residence / bus siness) at (telephone numbe r) ? (com npany name) is responding to a a (potential) em nergency at (location) in your area. this time.
+All efforts a provide you with an e e problem and this p phone call is To help u is understand a and your immediate r needs we need I to know: How mai ny people are at your location no w?
+Adults Do you v vish to leave y our residence at th is time?
+If Yes Please travel in a north / east / so outh / west dire ection to our re eception centre loca ted at: If No Please standby for further contact.
+Please do not use your telephone for outgoing calls as this may prevent us from contacting you with updated information or when the problem has been eliminated.
+If you have urgent questions, please contact (company contact name) at (telephone number).
 Thank you for your cooperation.